Virgil Rayburn

 Virgil Homer "Van" Rayburn (August 4, 1910 – June 15, 1991) was an American football end in the National Football League (NFL).
 Rayburn played college football for the Tennessee Volunteers of the University of Tennessee, where he was selected All-Southern.
 Rayburn was also selected a second-team All-American by the New York Sun.
-He played one year for the Brooklyn Dodgers.
+He played one year for the Brooklyn Dodgers in the 1933 season.